 • Urinalysis (urine test).
 While usually normal, this test helps rule out any concurrent disease and evaluate urinary tract health.

-Treating hypothyroidism in dogs
+Treating Hypothyroidism in Dogs

 If hypothyroidism is confirmed in your dog, a daily thyroid hormone medication will be prescribed for the duration of your dog’s life.
 This medication should return your dog’s T4 levels to normal and symptoms will resolve.
 It is important to continue this medication indefinitely or signs could return.